Dan-Patterson/geonumeracy/docs/crossings.md

 array([  0.00,   0.00,   0.00,  10.00])  # -- same as seg, but with the pairs raveled/flattened

 ```
 The array need not represent anything other a series of points.
-In this particular case, it was used to represent a polyline and/or a polygon.
+In this particular case, it was used to represent a square as a polyline and/or a polygon.

 Why?

 The points are ordered in clockwise order and the first and last points are the same.
 Others use counter-clockwise order to represent poly/* geometries, but personally...
 I found it counter-productive ;).

 ```